-The existing roofs are in good condition; however, the roof warranties are due to expire within the project timeframe.
-The heat loss and heat gains occurring due to low R-value of the existing roof insulation can be improved through roof sealing.
+Visual surveys and information provided by the District revealed that the High School roof is old, inefficient, and past the end of its useful life.
+The heat loss and heat gains occurring due to low R-value of the existing roof insulation can be improved through the replacement with energy efficient roofing materials.
 Additionally, roofs in poor condition can lead to water migration and future building envelope problems.
+During site visits it was noticed that some roofs were in poor condition and contain potential problematic leakage areas, especially around perimeters and equipment curbing.